Electronic Music, Synthesizers and MIDI (3 Courses,

 The MIDI program includes an eight-hour personal final project, in which you’ll take your composition through all the steps necessary to sequence, mix and bounce down your fully realized track, which you will put on a compact disc.
 The final project gives you exclusive hands-on production time in Omega’s MIDI production suite, with access to all the technologies taught in the program and used throughout the audio industry—keyboard and rack based synthesizers, samplers, professional-grade audio hardware, and industry standard software tools like Logic, Reason, Ableton Live and Rewire.

 Because of the extensive use of computer-based technologies in today’s music and recording industry, the MIDI program is an integral part of the Comprehensive Recording Industry Program.
 Because of the extensive use of these same technologies in film, video, and broadcasting, it is also an integral part of Omega’s Audio Engineering for Film and Television program.
 The MIDI program can also be taken individually or in combination with other Component programs, or as part of Omega’s Comprehensive, Audio Engineering for the Music Industry, or Audio Engineering for Film and Television programs.
-The program duration is approximately nine months for daytime and evening students.
+The program duration is approximately 44 weeks for daytime students and 52 weeks for evening students.